The Sisters Weiss

 St. Martin's Press

 This is a riveting novel about a conflicted young Orthodox Jewish girl growing up in the late '50s in Williamsburg, Brooklyn.
 She faces two problems: the highly restrictive rituals of a rigid family and the condescending attitude of the Williamsburg Orthodox world toward girls.
 Her awakening and breaking of the chains holding her down is the focus of the book.
-Rose, the older of two daughters, seems to become aware of gender prejudice at the age of four when she attempts to repeat the blessing her father is making over wine at the seder.
-Instead of being charmed by this four-year-old’s attempt to recite a prayer, the family is outraged.
+Rose, the older of two daughters, seems to become aware of gender prejudice at the age of four when her younger sister attempts to repeat the blessing her father is making over wine at the seder.
+Instead of being charmed by this three-year-old’s attempt to recite a prayer, the family is outraged.
 Ragen explains it this way:

 “Had she been a boy, the scenario would have been quite different.
 Perhaps one of the men would have lifted him up onto a stool.
 Perhaps Rabbi Weiss would have allowed him to touch his arm, looking at him encouragingly, and everyone would have been delighted at this display of early saintliness on the part of a child so young and so eager to perform a religious obligation.
 But as it was, it was viewed as a sign of bad character and even worse, bad upbringing, a female putting herself in front of a room full of men in a wanton and naked display of desire to be the center of attention—an anathema to any truly religious girl from a truly religious family.”